China accuses US of trying to block its development and demands that technology curbs be repealed

 China will “resolutely safeguard its own rights and interests," the Ministry of Commerce said in a separate statement, but it gave no indication of possible retaliation.
 Beijing has made similar comments after previous U.S. trade restrictions but usually takes no action.

-As it imposes restrictions, the Biden administration is trying to revive U.S.-Chinese relations that are at their lowest level in decades due to disputes over security, human rights, technology, Taiwan and Beijing’s treatment of Hong Kong.
+The Biden administration has imposed sanctions while trying to revive U.S.-Chinese relations that are at their lowest level in decades due to disputes over security, human rights, technology, Taiwan and Beijing’s treatment of Hong Kong.

 Treasury Secretary Janet Yellen visited Beijing in July and said communication would increase but announced no agreements on disputes.
 Chinese leaders have demanded the United States change its policies on Taiwan and other issues but have given no indication they might change trade and other policies that irk Washington and China’s Asian neighbors.